chunkunbo/CRISPR/README.md

 Users can use any genomes/chromosomes as input.
 However, there can't by any new-line symbols inside the input.
 Scripts that can remove new-lines symbols are provided.

 ## ANML Generators
-The input formats for ANML generators are as follows.The first 20 characters are the gRNA targeting sequences and the following characters are the PAM sequences.
+The input formats for ANML generators are as follows.
+The first 20 characters are the gRNA targeting sequences and the following characters are the PAM sequences.
 ```
 CTCAGGATACGCACTTTGTGagg
 CTCCTCTCGTCCGCGTGCTTagg